dogadogan/rampa/README.md

 #### Testing the trained model

 To condition the trained model and generate a new trajectory, enter the "Test Model" menu by clicking the "test trained model" button.
 Before generating a new trajectory, the start and end points of the desired trajectory should be specified.
 This is done by placing the virtual cubes at the desired positions with the correct orientations.
 The blue cube corresponds to the start point, and the green cube the end point.
 Way-points can be added using the "+/-" buttons in the "Test Model" menu.
 For each way-point added, the time stamp of all the waypoints is recalculated by evenly dividing the interval with the number of way-points.
 Also, to exactly specify an orientation regarding orientation indicators in the saved trajectories, (1) the arrow going out of the cube should be in the same direction as the indicator, (2) the side of the virtual cube that has a letter should be in the same direction as of the red side of the indicator.
 However, these are purely choices of implementations and can be changed easily from the corresponding scripts.
+After simulation, you can execute the returned trajectory on the actual robot by clicking "execute trajectory on the real robot".

 ## Getting Started
 ### Requirements